 Yes – Four hour permit to end by 9 p.m.
 Alcohol Charge: Yes – This is an alcohol-free park, alcohol permit is required.

-The building has two restrooms on the lower level, but there is no handicap accessibility to these bathrooms or into the building itself.
-Please note that the restroom in this historic building is located in the basement and is not ADA accessible.
+The building has two restrooms on the lower level, however the restrooms in this historic building are located in the basement and are not ADA accessible.
 The City of Madison will provide at no additional cost a portable accessible restroom for any reservation that makes such a request ten days in advance of the date of the event.
+The building and restrooms are open only with a reservation.

 There is lighting and electrical outlets throughout the building.
 There is also central air and heat.
 Parking is limited to 24 spaces.
 Alcohol is not allowed at this facility, except in the context of a religious ceremony.
 Food or beverages other than water are not allowed at this facility.